ricsanfre/pi-cluster/docs/_docs/backup.md

 ## Backup Architecture and Design

-It is needed to implement a backup strategy for the K3S cluster.
+A backup strategy is needed for Kubernetes cluster.
 This backup strategy should, at least, contains a backup infrastructure, and backup and restore procedures for Kubernetes cluster configuration and PODs Persistent Volumes.

 {{site.data.alerts.note}} **About OS Filesystem backup**